pixlbreaker/CSC290-Attach-4/README.md

 - Michael Carmine De Lisio
 - Ravnit Singh Lotay
 - Michael Skotar

+## How to Play 🎮
+**The objective of the game is to get 4 chips in a row.** This can be in any orientation.
+Either vertically, horizontally, or diagonally.

+This is a turn-based game, meaning that each player has a turn when they make their move.
+Each move consists of selecting a row to drop a chip in.

+In this specific implementation we use mouse's position to determine where to drop the chip.

 ## Installation 🖥️
 Our game relies on both python and pygame.
 Python is the programming language that our game was coded in, while pygame is the package we used to have a graphical user interface.